 The committee outlined in Article V, Section 1B will propose clerical amendments as necessary.

-The proposed constitutional amendments must be provided by a March meeting of the GA with at least a quorum of the total voting membership of the GSS in attendance.
+The proposed constitutional amendments must be provided no later than a March meeting of the GA with at least a quorum of the total voting membership of the GSS in attendance.
 At this reading, at least a majority of the total voting membership of the GSS must vote in favor of the amendments for them to be adopted.

 Passed clerical amendments to the Constitution and Bylaws will go into effect immediately.